 (b) Dispatch Instruction for deployment of energy from Load Resources via electronic Messaging System.

+(3) At least monthly, ERCOT shall determine and post on the ERCOT website the percentage of a QSE’s ECRS Ancillary Service Supply Responsibility for every Operating Hour that shall be released to SCED in that Operating Hour as part of a Protocol-directed standing partial ECRS deployment Dispatch Instruction.
+Any ECRS Ancillary Service Resource Responsibility assigned to Load Resources that are not Controllable Load Resources for an Operating Hour cannot be used to meet this Protocol-directed partial ECRS deployment within that Operating Hour.
+Within the 30-second window prior to the top-of-hour clock interval described in paragraph (2) of Section 6.3.2, Activities for Real-Time Operations, the QSE shall respond to this standing partial ECRS deployment Dispatch Instruction for those SCED-dispatchable Resources assigned ECRS Ancillary Service Resource Responsibility effective at the top-of-hour by adjusting the ECRS Ancillary Service Schedule telemetry.
+Specifically, for those SCED-dispatchable Resources assigned ECRS Ancillary Service Resource Responsibility, the QSE shall set the ECRS Ancillary Service Schedule telemetry such that the sum of the ECRS Ancillary Service Resource Schedule telemetry for those SCED-dispatchable Resources equals the sum of the ECRS Ancillary Service Resource Responsibility minus the percentage of the QSE’s ECRS Ancillary Service Supply Responsibility that is subject to the standing deployment multiplied by the QSE’s ECRS Ancillary Service Supply Responsibility.
+As described in Section 6.5.7.2, Resource Limit Calculator, ERCOT shall adjust the HASL and LASL based on the QSE’s telemetered ECRS Ancillary Service Schedule to account for this partial ECRS deployment and to make the energy from the applicable Resources available to SCED.

-(3) ERCOT shall release ECRS from Generation Resources and Controllable Load Resources to SCED when frequency drops below 59.91 Hz and available Reg-Up is not sufficient to restore frequency.
+(4) ERCOT shall release ECRS from Generation Resources and Controllable Load Resources to SCED when frequency drops below 59.91 Hz and available Reg-Up is not sufficient to restore frequency.
 Upon deployment of Off-Line ECRS from a QSGR providing ECRS, the Resource’s Ancillary Service Schedule for ECRS must be adjusted for the ERCOT instructed ECRS deployment and the Resource’s status must be set to OFFQS to be available for dispatch by SCED.
 Once recalled QSGRs providing ECRS must follow the decommitment process outlined in Section 3.8.3.1, Quick Start Generation Resource Decommitment Decision Process.

-(4) Energy from Resources providing ECRS may also be manually deployed by ERCOT pursuant to Section 6.5.9, Emergency Operations.
+(5) Energy from Resources providing ECRS may also be manually deployed by ERCOT pursuant to Section 6.5.9, Emergency Operations.